IWC Cal.8521 Date Automatic 18ct c1957/58 – Disco Volante with Flying Lugs

 Free UK Special Delivery

-The legendary Cal.8521 ‘Date’ is one of the earlier IWC automatics also making this watch collectable.
-The Cal.8521 movement is from the 852 series which was a huge success for IWC, selling in record numbers during the early 1950s.
-This was part of the broader IWC Cal.85 movement family introduced in 1950 and remaining in production until 1996!
-All designed and built from start to finish in-house, by IWC, these are incredibly reliable and accurate timepieces.
+The legendary Cal.8521 ‘Date’ is one of the earlier IWC automatic movements which also makes this watch more collectable.
+This movement is from the 852 series which was a huge success for IWC, selling in record numbers during the early 1950s.
+This was part of the broader IWC Cal.85 movement family introduced in 1950 and remaining in production until 1996.
+All designed completely in-house by IWC, these are incredibly reliable and accurate timepieces.

 It is quite rare for an IWC from the 1950s to carry a date function and this elevates the value of this watch.